 Porphyry and epithermal mineral deposits are common in young volcanic terranes throughout the world, and my recent research has included studies of these deposits in the Great Basin (Leavitt et al., 2004, 2005; Coolbaugh et al., 2005), Alaska, New Zealand and Turkey (Yilmaz et al., 2005, 2006) in which the geology, geochemistry and geochronology are documented.
 Ellie Leavitt dated several of the epithermal veins in the Midas district, along with the enclosing volcanic and volcaniclastic rocks, providing evidence of the very close temporal relationship between volcanism and mineralization (Leavitt et al., 2004; 2005).
 She also documented the relationship of the vein system to the surrounding wallrocks.
 Studies of epithermal deposits are closely aligned with work on geothermal and volcanic systems, on which I worked in New Zealand, Nevada, and Turkey.
 Jessica Smith (2010) studied the Adanac (Ruby Creek) molybdenum deposit to determine the chronology of intrusion and mineralization there as well as potential links between molybdenum and gold deposits.
 She showed that the timing of mineralization was distinct from the timing of the intrusive activity and that the gold event was probably unrelated to the molybdenum event.
-I have recently begun looking at porphyry-epithermal deposits in the Aleutian arc for comparison to other arc-related porphyry and epithermal systems around the world.
+Two of my current students, Saige Sanchez and Dylan Baldwin, are looking at epithermal districts in Mexico and Nevada.

 The top photo shows high-grade banded ore from the Colorado Grande epithermal vein, Ken Snyder Mine, Midas District, NV.
 Quartz-adularia-calcite bands (white) with naumannite-rich bands containing electrum (black).